 With a relatively slow buildout of solar PV and wind (limited to historical growth rates), part of the demand needs to be met by other generation source in the Business As Usual scenario compared to the Renewable Ambition scenario.
-By 2030, this is largely achieved by additional gas generation and increased imports, while the share of renewable generation remains at 54% in 2030 - just above the 53% NECP Reference scenario target and significantly below the 63% NECP Policy scenario target.
+By 2030, this is largely achieved by additional gas generation and increased imports, while the share of renewable generation remains at 53% in 2030 - in line with the NECP Reference scenario target and significantly below the 63% NECP Policy scenario target.

 Post-2030, unabated natural gas will start to be phased out to keep the emissions on track for net zero in 2050, while net imports will be constrained by the interconnection capacities and the available generation in neighbouring countries (that will also undergo system transformation).
-However, there will be some increase in imports, primarily from France and Switzerland.
-Therefore, in this scenario, Italy will have to accelerate its introduction of CCS technology for CCGT units running on natural gas starting in 2030, rather than 2034 as in the Renewable Ambition.
+However, imports will remain high, primarily from France and Switzerland.
+In this scenario, Italy will rely more on CCS technology which will have to meet close to 20% of demand in 2045, and which will be partly displaced by nuclear SMR closer to 2050.